slackapi/TalkBot/docs/section-05.md

 ![SMS using Slack](img/sms-via-slack.gif)

 # Adding Message Menus and Distributing
-Overall, our app is able to be used now.
-If you aren't interested in configuring OAuth for distribution or adding the ability for someone to pick a channel, you're done! 🎉
+Overall, our app is functional now.
+If you aren't interested in configuring OAuth for distribution or adding the ability for a default channel picker, you're done! 🎉

 For everyone else...the last thing we'll do is set up the application for distribution.
 This involves setting up OAuth and prompting the installer via DM and message menus to configure TalkBot for their team.